OxfordEconomics/CountryLists/README.md

 First, open a command prompt by typing `Win + cmd`.

-Next, type the following into the command prompt (make sure a copy of [sqlite3.exe](https://www.sqlite.org/index.html) is in the folder)
+Next, type the following into the command prompt (make sure a copy of [sqlite3.exe](https://www.sqlite.org/index.html) is in the working directory)

 ```
 sqlite3